Eastern (NASDAQ:EML) Now Covered by StockNews.com

-StockNews.com started coverage on shares of Eastern (NASDAQ:EML – Get Rating) in a research note issued to investors on Wednesday.
-The firm issued a buy rating on the industrial products company’s stock.
+StockNews.com initiated coverage on shares of Eastern (NASDAQ:EML – Get Rating) in a research report released on Thursday morning.
+The brokerage issued a buy rating on the industrial products company’s stock.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 15th.
-Shareholders of record on Tuesday, March 1st will be issued a $0.11 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, March 15th.
+Shareholders of record on Tuesday, March 1st will be issued a dividend of $0.11 per share.
 The ex-dividend date of this dividend is Monday, February 28th.
-This represents a $0.44 dividend on an annualized basis and a yield of 1.79%.
+This represents a $0.44 dividend on an annualized basis and a dividend yield of 1.83%.
 Eastern’s payout ratio is currently 31.43%.

 The Eastern Co engages in the design, manufacture and sale of industrial hardware, security products and metal products.
 It operates through the following segments: Engineered Solutions and Diversified Products.
 The Engineered Solutions segment consists of Big 3 Precision.
 The Diversified Products segment consists of Frazer & Jones, Greenwald Industries, and Argo EMS.